plantain-00/protocol-based-web-framework/README.md

 `@path` follows swagger specification.

-Function name should be unique name for api binding, and is used for generating backend types: `blogPage` -> `BlogPage`
+Function name should be unique name for api binding, and is used for generating page component props types: `blogPage` -> `BlogPageProps`

 Function parameter name can be `query` and `path`, they are different parts of a url.